 ‘Where are you going?’ he said.

-‘To the other side,’ I said.
+‘To the other side,’ I explained.

 As he looked us up and down we got the impression this was not a common request.
 I guess most people simply walk round the long way.
 The idiots.

 ‘50 quid,’ he said, at length, and opened the ticket barrier for us.
 ‘And I take cheques ’n’ all!’